Trapping Quantum Coherence in Local Energy Minima

-Quantum computers are entrancing machines being able to carry out exceedingly fast algorithms by virtue of the so-called quantum parallelism [1].
-Recent research has already showed exponential speed-up of quantum computers over classical ones in performing physical simulations [2] and solving hard mathematical problems like integer factorization [3].
-However, implementing a quantum computer is difficult due to the technical obstacle of conveniently manipulating quantum degrees of freedom while preventing environmentally induced decoherence [4] at the same time.
-Solid-state quantum devices such as quantum dots [5] and SQUIDs [6] can be conveniently fabricated and are good at quantum state manipulation, but they are apparently very short at preserving quantum coherence.
-All serious implementations of quantum logic exploit natural isolation in some systems such as certain cold trapped ions [7] which may stay at the metastable states for a long time, and nuclear spins [8] that are well isolated from electronic and vibration motions.
-Preserving quantum coherence is achieved at the cost of awkwardness in logic manipulation and system scaling-up.
+Quantum computers are entrancing machines being able to carry out exceedingly fast algorithms by virtue of the so-called quantum parallelism \cite{FeynmanEtAl}.
+Recent research has already showed exponential speed-up of quantum computers over classical ones in performing physical simulations \cite{Lloyd96} and solving hard mathematical problems like integer factorization \cite{Shor94}.
+However, implementing a quantum computer is difficult due to the technical obstacle of conveniently manipulating quantum degrees of freedom while preventing environmentally induced decoherence \cite{Unruh95Chuang95} at the same time.
+Solid-state quantum devices such as quantum dots \cite{QuantumDots} and SQUIDs \cite{SQUIDs} can be conveniently fabricated and are good at quantum state manipulation, but they are apparently very poor at preserving quantum coherence.
+All serious implementations of quantum logic exploit natural isolation in some systems such as certain cold trapped ions \cite{TrappedIons} which may stay at the metastable states for a long time, and nuclear spins \cite{NMRQC} that are well isolated from electronic and vibration motions.
+Preserving quantum coherence is achieved at the cost of awkwardness in logic manipulation and system scaling.
 Up to now, the nuclear spin approach appears the most promising in compromising system isolation and logic manipulation.
 But several factors make it hard to do quantum logic with a large system.
-To name but lacking the ability of addressing spins individually, logic operations must be distinguished by different rf pulses.
+To name but lacking the ability of addressing spins individually, logic operations must be distinguished by different RF pulses.
 The finite band width of radio frequency limits the size of the computer.
 Besides, it is not easy to explore the details of spin-spin interactions among a large molecule.
 As already mentioned, solid-state quantum logic is appealing because of the great convenience in device fabrication and control, especially the well-established technology to construct complex integrated circuits.
 Furthermore, a solid-state quantum computer will be compatible with conventional electronic computers which may serve as its peripheral equipments.
 Nevertheless, there is the decoherence problem to be cleared before solid-state quantum computers come out of fancy.
-In this Letter, we demonstrate how to preserve quantum coherence into local energy minima (LEM) of a cluster of interacting quantum devices and how to carry out quantum logic among such clusters.
+Here we discuss the possibility of preserving quantum coherence in local energy minima (LEM) of a cluster of interacting quantum devices and performing quantum logic among such clusters.